 Some of the key causes of receding gums in Lafayette, LA, include:

-How you brush your teeth: Brushing too hard or brushing teeth wrong can wear down teeth enamel resulting in receding gums in Lafayette, LA
+- How you brush your teeth: Brushing too hard can strip away your gums and wear down tooth enamel resulting in receding gums and damage to the teeth

-Lack of good dental hygiene: Excessive plaque can build up by not brushing and flossing your teeth enough, setting the stage for gum disease that causes bone loss and gum recession, and loss of teeth
+- Lack of good dental hygiene: Excessive plaque can build up by not brushing and flossing your teeth enough, setting the stage for gum disease that causes bone loss and gum recession, and loss of teeth

-Changes in hormones: Fluctuating hormone levels in women can make gums inflamed, swollen, more sensitive, and more fragile, thus providing more risk of gum recession
+- Changes in hormones: Fluctuating hormone levels in women can make gums inflamed, swollen, more sensitive, and more fragile, thus providing more risk of gum recession.

-Clenching or grinding teeth: Teeth can shift when too much pressure is not properly distributed throughout the mouth.
+- Clenching or grinding teeth: Teeth can shift when too much pressure is not properly distributed throughout the mouth.
 This can lead to increased recession, increased bone loss, damage to the teeth, and shifting of teeth

-Dr. James Finley in Lafayette, LA, may even recommend The Pinhole Surgical Technique™, a minimally invasive procedure designed to repair the damaged gum tissues and gum recession due to periodontal disease.
+Dr. James Finley in Lafayette, LA, may recommend The Pinhole Surgical Technique™, a minimally invasive procedure designed to repair gum recession without incisions or stitches.

 Call to schedule a consultation with Dr. James Finley right away if you are concerned about receding gums!